nickskurka/BackTesterV1/README.md

 ## Bugs / To Implement

 - Manage edge cases related to short portfolio timeframes – frequency and annualization concerns.
 - Deal with incomplete or missing data for tickers in the specified timeframe.
 - Incorporate dividends – requires extensive metadata like historic ex-dividend, record dates, etc. Possibly start with flat or variable continuous accrual, although corporate action dates are required for precision, especially in more active strategies.
 - Normalization often goes +/- a basis point or two; further rounding or actual $ value/share rounding needed in future for precision.
 - SOFR data doesn't go back far enough.
+Fetch LIBOR prior to 2018 and refactor

 BackTesterV1 is a comprehensive Python-based desktop application for managing investment portfolios, creating strategies, analyzing performance metrics against market benchmarks, and visualizing risk-return profiles.
 Built with `tkinter` for the GUI and `pandas`/`matplotlib` for data handling and analysis.